 "So it's not the game that's changed, it's the awareness and diagnosis," Raftery insists.

 Head injuries are far less common at amateur or community-level rugby.
 Raftery says the discrepancy is mainly down to speed.

 "When the speed is higher, there is more chance of injury, a fact that applies to every sport, not just rugby."

 At the elite level, injuries are also more likely to be reported.

 But don't let that put you off joining your local rugby club.

-"We tend to focus on the elite, male players and tend to forget that 99.9 percent of players are at amateur and grassroots level," Stewart says, adding that the benefits of participating in a sport outweigh the risks.
+"We tend to focus on the elite, male players and tend to forget that 99.9% of players are at amateur and grassroots level," Stewart says, adding that the benefits of participating in a sport outweigh the risks.

 Raftery concurs.
-A recent study from rugby-mad New Zealand has shown that there are more injuries on school playgrounds than on the rugby pitch.
+A study from rugby-mad New Zealand has shown that there are more injuries in school playgrounds than on the rugby pitch.